JaimePolidura/MemDB/libs/googletest/docs/advanced.md

 well-known problems with forking in the presence of threads, death tests should be run in a single-threaded context.
 Sometimes, however, it isn't feasible to arrange that kind of environment.
-For example, statically-initialized modules may start_microseconds threads before main is ever reached.
+For example, statically-initialized modules may start_milliseconds threads before main is ever reached.
 Once threads have been created, it may be difficult or impossible to clean them up.

 googletest has three features intended to raise awareness of threading issues.